massquantity/LibRecommender/doc/user_guide.md

 ## Negative Sampling

 For implicit data with only positive labels, negative sampling is typically needed for model training.
-There are some special cases, such as `UserCF`, `ItemCF`, `BPR`, `YouTubeRetrieval`, `RNN4Rec with bpr loss`, because these models do not need negative sampling during training.
+There are some special cases, such as `UserCF`, `ItemCF`, `BPR`, `YouTubeRetrieval`, `RNN4Rec with bpr loss`, because these models do not need to do negative sampling during training.
 However, when evaluating these models using some metrics such as `cross_entropy loss`, `roc_auc`, `pr_auc`, negative labels are indeed needed.

-For PyTorch-based models, only eval or test data needs negative sampling.
+For PyTorch-based models, **only eval or test data needs negative sampling**.
 These models includes `NGCF`, `LightGCN`, `GraphSage`, `GraphSageDGL`, `PinSage`, `PinSageDGL` , see [torch_ranking_example.py](https://github.com/massquantity/LibRecommender/blob/master/examples/torch_ranking_example.py) .

-For other models, doing negative sampling on all the data is recommended as long as the data is implicit and only contains positive labels.
+For other models, performing negative sampling on all the train, eval and test data is recommended as long as **your data is implicit and only contains positive labels**.

 ```python
 >>> train_data.build_negative_samples(data_info, item_gen_mode="random", num_neg=1, seed=2020)